TheArcadeStriker/markdown-writing/H2Overdrive.1.md

 While explaining how the boosters you choose to pick can influence the lines you take on the race [beyond the fact that if you are clearly aiming at one and miss it, you're screwed], there's a THIRD booster pickup exclusive to H2Overdrive: The **Super Boost**.

-This is a yellow pickup, either at plain sight in an alternate path or hiding behind a well-timed jump or shortcut, these don't add more seconds to you that temporarily grants access to a Super bBoost gauge, but instead temporarily grants you a superpowered boost that ny normal boost you had before ywill last as long as you don't use it up entirely.

-until you deplete it.
+This is a yellow pickup that grants its own boost gauge until its depleted, and the titular Super Boost is very fast-acting, as well as being

-...Except that the Super Boost gauge usually depletes **way** faster than a full Boost Gauge despite looking the game, can only be refueled with another Super Boost pickup, and once you use it up, you're back to the normal boost.
+The Super Boost gauge usually depletes **way** faster than a full Boost Gauge despite looking the same, can only be refueled with another Super Boost pickup, and once you use it up, you're back to the normal boost.

-although. ing it up, as well as any pickups you grab while its active, will stay stored for when you run out of Super Boost.
+Although any boosts you pick up while its active, as well as any you had before taking a Super Boost, will stay stored for when you run out of it.

-However, there's a very good reason for the Super Boost to be rare and much faster to waste if reckless.
-The boost itself is very fast-acting and goes faster than the normal boost, obviously...but its when you use it mid-air when you notice how broken it can be.
+However, there's a very good reason for the Super Boost to be rare and much faster to waste if reckless. , obviously...but its when you use it mid-air when you notice how broken it can be.

 A quirk that's kept from the original is that any speed you gained before going mid-air, or are gaining mid-air through boosters, will stay stored until you land or hit something on the way down.
 It's one reason why it can be effective to boost into a jump, then as long as a straight allows you to, keep chaining jumps to keep that speed while wasting less boost than just holding it down the whole straight.